How We Get In the Way Of Our Own Financial Success

 So what’s at the root?

-The culprit that’s responsible for most everything we are, have and do in life is our deepest beliefs (so deep, we may not even know they’re there), starting with the beliefs we hold about ourselves.
+Research shows that the culprit that’s responsible for most everything we are, have and do in life is our brain.
+Specifically, how it supports the beliefs we hold (some so deep that we may not know they’re there), whether they’re true or not.
+And it starts with the beliefs we hold about ourselves.

 We often have no idea we have self-limiting beliefs blocking us from what we want.
 Consciously you may know you’re great at what you do and feel it’s possible to achieve the things you want.
 But that is the view from your conscious thinking mind.
 The unconscious mind—which is acting behind the scenes using powerful memories that you may not be aware of, may see things differently and can undermine your whole plan.
 The unconscious part holds all those self-concepts you came to believe at a young age that can be faulty as well as false.